Author Bio Clichés New Authors Should Always Avoid

 A short bio is something that causes many writers great difficulty.

-But it is much easier to write if you think about the primary reason for writing it first.
+However, it is much easier to write if you consider the primary reason for writing first.

 You want to catch people’s attention very quickly.